Poziom trudności: B2

 B1

-In foragingzajmujący się zbieractwem / żerowaniem societies, nearly all adults – many of whom are parents – say they're very satisfiedzadowolony, usatysfakcjonowany with their sleep, says evolutionaryewolucyjny anthropologistantropolog David Samson, directordyrektor, kierownik of the University of Toronto's Sleep and Human Evolutionewolucja Lablaboratorium and author of the book The Sleepless Ape: The Strange and Unexpected Story of How Social Sleep Made Us Human.
+In foraging societiesw społeczeństwach zbierackich, nearly all adults – many of whom are parents – say they're very satisfied with their sleepbardzo zadowoleni ze swojego snu, says evolutionaryewolucyjny anthropologistantropolog David Samson, directordyrektor, kierownik of the University of Toronto's Sleep and Human Evolutionewolucja Lablaboratorium and author of the book The Sleepless Ape: The Strange and Unexpected Story of How Social Sleep Made Us Human.

 B2